roelandschoukens/QUERTY-AltGr-compose/README.md

 which use keyboard shortcuts of the form <kbd>Ctrl + Alt</kbd> + _Letter_, because of the quirky
 way AltGr is implemented in Windows.

+## Implementation notes

+There are a few things to watch out for when modifying layouts:

+ - A dead key plus <kbd>Space</kbd> should produce that dead key itself.
+   Eg. <kbd>AltGr + G</kbd> is assigned to `γ`, and `γ`, ` ` produces `γ`.

+ - A dead key plus that same character should not be assigned.
+Pressing the dead key twice will normally produce that character twice.

+   For this reason <kbd>AltGr + G</kbd> is not assigned to `g`: then we would have `g`, `g` → `γ`, which messes with some applications.

+ - Some characters just don’t seem to work as dead keys.
+Noted so far: `–`.
+This is why <kbd>AltGr + -</kbd> is mapped to `¯`.

+ - MKLC will not load your layout if a dead key is defined, but the DEADKEY section is missing.

+ - MKLC will refuse to generate a setup package if your layout (with the same name) is currently in use.
+So go to settings and remove it first.

+ - In general developing this thing is a PITA because Windows doesn’t handle updates to layouts well (in their defense it is a very unusual thing to do).
+Reboot in case of doubt.